 Many of the resources were created by UF and FSU to facilitate the work of Health IMPACTS for Florida, the statewide practice-based research network created by the two universities in 2010.

-In addition, OneFlorida alliances mobilize efforts around specific health problems, such as tobacco-related diseases.
-The alliances work to secure funding and facilitate studies to advance their research objectives while simultaneously helping to test, refine and expand the consortium’s research infrastructure.
+In addition, OneFlorida+ alliances mobilize efforts around specific health problems, such as tobacco-related diseases.
+The alliances work to secure funding and facilitate studies to advance their research objectives while simultaneously helping to test, refine and expand the network’s research infrastructure.

 As part of a genomic medicine implementation project funded by the National Institutes of Health, the CTSI’s UF Health Personalized Medicine Program is working with affiliated community-based health systems to introduce pharmacogenetic testing within their patient care processes.
 The program also is developing a variety of innovative educational programs for health care providers, students and patients.